peartime88/blog/content/authors/admin/_index.md

 title: Yang Chen
 ---

 Hi, I'm Yang!
-I'm an early-career biomedical researcher with a unique hybrid experience in the field, bench, and command-line.
+I'm a biomedical researcher with a unique hybrid experience in the field, bench, and command-line.
 Currently, I am a post-baccalaureate Research Fellow within the Laboratory of Parasitic Diseases at the [National Institute of Health](https://www.nih.gov) in Bethesda, MD.
 This fall 2021, I will matriculate into the [Biomedical Sciences PhD Program](https://biomedsci.ucsd.edu), Bioinformatics Specialization at the University of California San Diego.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.